≡ Menu

 This is why…

-We always like to recommend that all of our readers take a moment and see exactly what it might cost for you to purchase a pet insurance policy on your new korat cat.
-Because the last thing you want to have happen is for your loved one to develop an illness or suffer from an accident and then have to bear the cost of treatment to care for your animal all on your own.
+We always recommend that all of our readers take a moment and see exactly what it might cost to purchase a pet insurance policy for your new Korat cat.
+The last thing you want to happen is for your loved one to develop an illness or suffer from an accident and then have to bear the cost of treatment to care for your animal all on your own.

 No, probably not.
-But until you know exactly how much one of these types of policies are going to cost, how will you know if one isn’t right for you?
+But until you know precisely how much one of these policies will cost, how will you know if one isn’t right for you?

 { 1 comment… add one }